artur-ciocanu/launch.en/help/faq.md

 We have many customers who also choose to build their own private extensions for use only within their own companies using the same extension development methods.

-## Do Digital Content tags meet my company's security standards?
+## Do tags in Adobe Experience Platform meet my company's security standards?

 Tags are SOC-2 and Gramm-Leach-Bliley Act ready.
 Tags also offer the capability of being self-hosted.
 JavaScript libraries and mobile configurations can be served from your own servers or the CDN of your choice.
 For I.T. and security teams, this gives you the ability to run automated testing, to check the files into your own version control system, and to fully comply with any internal production migration processes, security-related or otherwise.

-## When can I move to Digital Content tags?
+## When can I move to tags?

-Now!
-You should move to tags in Adobe Experience Platform Data Collection now.
+Now is the best time to move over to tags in Adobe Experience Platform.
 The migration process makes it easy to copy your DTM properties into tags.
 We recommend extensive testing, but we've automated as much as we can (no on-page embed code changes, and automated migration of rules and data elements).

-## Which capabilities exist in Data Collection tags that don't exist in legacy DTM?

-Tags have many major capabilities that aren't comparable to legacy [!DNL DTM]:

-- Deploy non-[!DNL Adobe] client-side browser technologies quickly and easily

-  Using extensions, clients and partners can easily control in-browser technologies in the interface, without managing custom code.

-- Enterprise-grade publishing

-  Compartmentalize and control each piece of your libraries to deploy precisely what you need, where you need it, and when you need it.

-- Robust approval workflows

-  Flexible approval workflows allow custom processes to match your existing internal approval processes.

-- Granular rights management

-  Administrators will designate which extensions users can, and can't use.
-They will also control which areas within tags are accessible to certain users.

-- APIs

-  Many customers' different integrations with tags use the APIs.
-Some have hooked tags into their site deployment pipelines, others have made property cloning tools, while others have made applications to download local copies of their properties where they can make changes and sync them back to tags.

-## Do Data Collection tags support single-page apps and my favorite framework?
+## Do tags in Adobe Experience Platform support single-page apps and my favorite framework?

 Yes.
 Tags have the capabilities to give users and extension developers flexibility in collecting, managing, and distributing data within single-page application experiences or Ajax-heavy pages or sites.
 This applies regardless of your development framework preferences, whether that's Angular, React.js, Ember, Meteor, etc.

-## Do Data Collection tags support dynamic data layers?
+## Do tags support dynamic data layers?

 Yes.
 Tags include an extension that specializes in listening for changes in dynamic data layers.

 ## Which event types do tags support?

 Event types are available through extensions.
-The pre-loaded [!DNL DTM] extension includes 30 built-in event types.
-Other extensions could add additional event types.
+The amount of event types supported varies by extension.
 For example, the YouTube extension includes four video event types: play, pause, end, and time played.
 Through extensions, tags can support any other browser event types or synthetic event types, such as specific visitor activity sequences.

-## Will Data Collection tags speed up (or slow down) my website?
+## Will tags speed up (or slow down) my website?

 Tags are designed to deliver and run marketing and advertising technologies on your website as efficiently as possible using today's best practices.
 When used properly, tags have been proven to improve the performance of websites over alternative methods that provide similar functionality.

-## Which browsers does Data Collection tags support?
+## Which browsers do tags support?

 Browser support in the tags client-side libraries: